Matafight/learn_mxnet/README.md

 # learn_mxnet
-This is the code I write to learn the deel learning framework mxnet
+This is the code I write to learn the deep learning framework mxnet